bright/new-www/content/blog/2017-12-08-coremotion-pedometer-swift.md

   - CoreMotion
   - pedometer
   - tutorial
+date: 2017-12-07T23:00:00.000Z
+title: Implementing a simple pedometer using Swift
+layout: post
+image: /images/coremotion-pedometer-swift/footsteps.jpg
+hidden: false
 comments: true
-hidden: false
-image: /images/coremotion-pedometer-swift/footsteps.jpg
-date: '2017-12-07T23:00:00.000Z'
 published: true
 ---
 ![footsteps image](/images/coremotion-pedometer-swift/footsteps.jpg)

 Ok... but what the pedometer is?
 Here you have a wikipedia definition:

->A pedometer is a device, usually portable and electronic or electromechanical, that counts each step a person takes by detecting the motion of the person's hands or hips.
+> A pedometer is a device, usually portable and electronic or electromechanical, that counts each step a person takes by detecting the motion of the person's hands or hips.

 and YES, you can create your own pedometer using iOS framework called CoreMotion.